aws-samples/aws-security-reference-architecture-examples/solutions/macie/macie-org/aws-landing-zone/README.md

    2. MacieOrgDeliveryS3Bucket - Manually cleanup the S3 bucket after deleting the StackSet
    3. MacieOrgDeliveryKMSKey
    4. MacieOrgMemberDisableRole
-4. Delete all the Macie StackSets
+6. Delete all the Macie StackSets
+7. Delete the Lambda CloudWatch log group in the management account